Kururin Squash!: Plot

-The story of the game is told through a paper puppet theater style, which received praise from critics.
+The story is told through a paper puppet theater style, which received praise from critics.

 After Kururin wins the lottery for his family, they travel across the four continents of the world.
 However, upon arriving back to their home in Kururin Village, only the parents of the family return.
 After losing track of his family members, Kururin goes on an adventure to find them across the four continents.
-Throughout the journey, Teacher Hare provides Kururin with new Action Helirins that help him progress through the different worlds.
-Kururin travels to face Professor Isogashima, who has captured all the members of his family since they interfered with his research, and he releases them after being defeated in boss battles.
-Professor Isogashima and his Isogashimachines serve as the main antagonists of the game with the goal of making everyone else busy.
+Throughout the journey, Kururin's guide, Teacher Hare, provides him with new Action Helirins that help him progress through the different worlds.
+Kururin travels to face Professor Isogashima, a mad inventor bird who has captured all the members of his family since they interfered with his research, and he releases them after being defeated in boss battles.
+Professor Isogashima and his Isogashimachines serve as the main antagonists with the goal of making everyone else busy.
 Once Kururin returns home after rescuing his siblings, he discovers that his parents were also kidnapped by Professor Isogashima, so he travels to the fifth and final world in space to rescue them.
 When defeated, Professor Isogashima crash lands on their home planet, makes himself busy by fixing the problems caused by his Isogashimachines, and the Kururin family returns home.

 Development

-Kururin Squash! was developed by Eighting, transitioning from 2D to 3D computer graphics.
-The directors and producers from Kururin Paradise returned to work on the game as the final entry in the series.
+Kururin Squash! was developed by Eighting, and was the first game in the Kururin series to transition from 2D to 3D computer graphics.
+The directors and producers from Kururin Paradise returned to work on Kururin Squash! as the final entry in the series.
 Yōichi Kotabe returns as the series' character designer, with it being the final game he serves that role at Nintendo prior to his departure from the company in 2007.
-The game was officially revealed in an issue of Famitsu magazine on August 5, 2004, and later released on October 14, 2004.
+It was officially revealed in an issue of Famitsu magazine on August 5, 2004, and later released on October 14, 2004.
 It had a small advertising campaign, with a publication in a column of Nintendo Dream and commercials that used the Helirin as a prop.
 In a developer interview with Yuichi Toyama and Kenichi Yokoo for Sōkyūgurentai and Mahou Daisakusen, Yokoo cited Kururin Squash! as his favorite non-arcade game he worked on.
 Eighting would later collaborate with Nintendo on the Nintendo DS game Master of Illusion in 2006.